IzzySoft/Adebar/doc/known_issues.md

 ## `disable` script not working?
-It seems most `adb disable` commands are not performed when `adbd` is running in non-root mode.
+It seems many (all?) `adb pm disable` commands are not performed when `adbd` is running in non-root mode, at least when run against pre-installed apps (aka „bloatware“; confirmations/dementis welcome, as the list of devices at my disposal is pretty limited, so I can not say whether that's a general rule).
 Nothing we can do about that.